 There are plenty of posts about what to DO on a Cruise and I wrote this one about 10 things to know BEFORE you cruise, but this post covers everything you need to know about what NOT to do on a cruise!

-I’ve been on about 12 cruises now and I’ve put together this list of Cruise Don’ts after having learned a few of these cruise tips the hard way!
+I’ve been on about 12 cruises now, on huge ships with thousands of passengers and small ships with under 200, and I’ve put together this list of Cruise Don’ts after having learned a few of these cruise tips the hard way!

-So this post covers my top 11 pieces of advice for what to avoid doing on your cruise to save you money, time and make sure you’re at the top of the list for things you don’t want to miss – plus a bonus 12th point that I embarrassingly learned on my last cruise! 😉
+So this post covers my top 12 pieces of advice for what to avoid doing on your cruise to save you money, time and make sure you’re at the top of the list for things you don’t want to miss!

 If a Christmas Markets river cruise in Europe is on your Bucket List, I’m hosting a small group December 2020 from Frankfurt to Paris with 7 luxurious nights on the Danube, and you are welcome to come along.
 Click here for the itinerary and costs >>

-But here are the things you need to know BEFORE you go cruising to save yourself money and disasters 😀
+Here are the things you need to know BEFORE you go cruising

 1. Don’t leave your data plan on when cruising

 I live in New Zealand and am use Vodafone, which is great when I travel as I can pay $7 a day to access my data plan from home for global roaming – and that’s pretty much all-I-can-eat.
 It gives me internet access in something like 70 countries.
 Until I’m out at sea!